ZeAntonioM/Comp-Project/README.md

 ## Self-Assessment

-- We are confident that our project deserves a 20/20 score.
-We have successfully implemented all functionalities required for the compiler to operate as intended and optimized how it performs on its different stages.
+- We are confident that our project deserves a 19/20 score.
+We have successfully implemented almost all functionalities required for the compiler to operate as intended and optimized how it performs on its different stages.

+## Jasmin Optimizations
+- iinc optimization;
+- iload, istore, astore, aload optimization;
+- load constant optimization;
+- if optimization using iflt, ifne, etc...;

 ## Optimizations done
 ### Option "-o"
 - Constant folding;
 - Constant propagation;